Copyright © Ministry of Health Singapore. All Rights Reserved.

 Get up and go, bro!
 Here are 30 fun ways bros over 30 can bond, get into shape and stay in shape.

-According to the 2013 National Health Surveillance Survey, 47.7% of adult males aged 30-39 are overweight.
-That means half of your buddies in their 30s could be overweight.
+According to the 2019 National Population Health Survey, after accounting for physical activity participation at 3 domains - at work, commuting and leisure-time phyiscal activity- 21.1% of adult males aged 30-39 are still insufficiently active.
+That means, every 4 buddies you have in their 30s, 1 is not exercising enough which could increase his chances of being overweight.
 Nothing pleasant awaits overweight men – they’re more likely to suffer from diabetes, heart disease, high blood pressure, and many other medical conditions.

 If you are not keen on being the one in two males that are overweight, next time it is guy’s night out and the plan is wings, pizza and beer, flex your persuasion muscles.
 Suggest to your bros something active instead.
 You could enthuse about the